MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 The following services support your DevOps operations.

-- Cloud-based build and deployment hosted agents
+- Cloud-based build and deployment Microsoft-hosted agents
-- On-premises private agents to support build and deployment
+- On-premises self-hosted agents to support build and deployment
 - Cloud-based performance/load testing lets you load test your code by simulating high traffic

 To learn more, see [Pricing](https://www.visualstudio.com/team-services/pricing/).